 Prolonged sitting can also cause problems with circulation.
 When you sit, your muscles compress the veins in your legs, which slows blood flow.
 This can lead to varicose veins, swelling, and even blood clots.
 Walking around for a few minutes every hour helps keep the blood flowing smoothly.

 Sitting all day can also take a toll on your mental health.
 Studies have shown that too much sitting can lead to feelings of depression and anxiety.
 Getting up and moving around can help to improve your mood and increase your energy levels.

 One condition that can make it challenging to sit still is restless leg syndrome (RLS).
 RLS is a neurological disorder that causes an irresistible urge to move the legs.
 The condition is often associated with a tingling or burning sensation in the legs, which can be relieved by moving around.
-People with RLS typically find it difficult to sit for long periods, such as during a movie or a long car ride.
+People with RLS typically find it challenging to sit for long periods, such as during a movie or a long car ride.
 While there is no cure for RLS, getting up and moving around can help to ease the symptoms.